-Approximately, 70% of the differences between observations and estimates both in TMAX and TMIN were lower than 1 °C (Fig. 10a), which assures the feasibility of the predicted series.
-Also, most of the spatial and temporal anomalies (approximately 80%) were lower than 1 (Fig. 10b and c).
+Approximately, a 70% of the differences between observations and estimates both in TMAX and TMIN were lower than 1 °C (Figure 10a), which assures the feasibility of the predicted series.
+Also, most of the spatial and temporal anomalies (approximately 80%) were lower than 1 (Figure 10b and c).